 A survey this April by Forrester of over fifteen hundred “business and technology decision makers” revealed some unsurprising, but concerning results.
-Generally, there is nothing radical here, the findings reinforce the picture we already have of the current plight of businesses on the road to transformation, but it does provide a few interesting new stats that add to the discussion surrounding the demise of so many traditional businesses.
+Generally, there is nothing radical here, the findings reinforce the struggle of executives who are transforming a business, but it also provides a few interesting new stats that add to the discussion surrounding the demise of so many traditional businesses.

 We know from earlier surveys over 60% of businesses recognise the need for transformation and this is broadly confirmed by the Forrester survey.

 However, we have also been told in the past only 21% of businesses actually have a transformation plan.
 This may seem at odds with Forrester’s suggestion that 50% of businesses are already transforming, but I suspect the anomaly is more to do with the definition of “transformation” than a change in the situation.
 I haven’t seen Forrester’s question to its respondents, but I suspect the onus was on the respondents to say whether they were transforming, which relied on their interpretation of the term and as we repeatedly see with these surveys, that is very much the crux of the matter.
 So many business leaders don’t know what transformation is.

 Forrester also identifies 21% of businesses that believe they have completed their transformation, which confirms understanding of the concept is pretty low.
 As I have said many times, transformation marks the shift from process-driven operation to a state of constant change.
 Transformation NEVER ends and businesses that believe they have “transformed” are among those most likely to fail.

 In fact, many who believe they are transforming a business are not doing so at all.